unstoppalezzz/Ai-Detection-for-Hallucinating-Ai/README.md

 ## Tips for Better Results

 - **Provide extra context** — noting the student's year, whether it was timed, or the topic helps the model calibrate its expectations.
-- **Add an exemplar** — pasting in a confirmed human response for the same assignment gives the model a baseline to compare against, improving accuracy noticeably.
+- **Add an exemplar** — providing a "Gold Standard" response helps the engine understand the expected academic level.
+- **Include a Student Baseline** — providing a confirmed human sample from the student allows the engine to detect shifts in rhythm and vocabulary.
+- **Export Reports** — Use the "Download Full Report PDF" button to save a timestamped audit of the analysis.

 ---